pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-infrastructure-as-code-with-java-and-pulumi/index.md

 ## Join the community and get started

-Today we've released the first preview of Pulumi for Java, including support for the entire breadth of services in AWS, Azure, Google Cloud, and more.
-To give Pulumi a try, visit the [Pulumi for Java docs](https://www.pulumi.com/docs/intro/languages/java/).
+The first preview of Pulumi for Java includes support for the entire breadth of services in AWS, Azure, Google Cloud, and more.
+Give Pulumi a try, visit the [Pulumi for Java docs](https://www.pulumi.com/docs/intro/languages/java/).

 There you will find several instructions on installing and getting started with Pulumi for Java.
 The following resources provide additional useful information: